callstack/byorg-ai/docs/src/docs/core/plugins.md

 # Plugins

-Plugins are your way to modify the context before it reaches the inference and AI response phase.
-Each plugin consists of a name, optional middleware and optional effects.
+Plugins allow you to modify the context before it reaches the inference and AI response phase.
+Each plugin consists of a name, optional middleware, and optional effects.

 ## Middleware and Effects

-Those two concepts are similar, but have one important difference.
+These two concepts are similar but have an important difference:

 - Middlewares are run before response to user
 - Your middleware can be run before, or after call to `next` to perform actions after or before getting response from AI.
 - Effects are run after giving response to user

+- Middlewares run before the response is sent to the user.
+They can execute actions either before or after calling next, allowing you to perform tasks before or after receiving a response from the AI.
-As an example, because of that, you can use Effects for gathering analytics about usage, or log to DB without addind any waiting time for the user.
+- Effects run after the response is delivered to the user.
+They are useful for tasks like gathering analytics or logging to a database without adding any waiting time for the user.

-Be aware that until all Middlewares finish processing, sending response to user is blocked.
+Note that the response to the user is blocked until all middlewares finish processing.

 ## Middleware Example

-Let's create a middleware, that will enrich the context for our system prompt function.
+Let's create a middleware that enriches the context for our system prompt function.

 ```js
 import { ApplicationPlugin, MessageResponse } from '@callstack/byorg-core';